 On the other hand, internships’ time commitments can vary.
 You may join a summer internship which will require full-time hours, or a part-time internship that you participate in after school or on weekends.

 The great part of co-ops is you do not have to search too far to find them.
-Your school will offer certain co-op programs each year, and you will be able to choose which one to participate in.
+Your school will offer certain co-op programs each year, and you can choose which one to participate in.
 You may have to submit an application to this co-op, but you will have a high chance of getting it.

 Internships may not be as easy to join.
 While your school counselor may be able to help you find some, you will have to research these internships yourself, create a resume for them, and potentially submit other application materials.
 Depending on the type of internship, you may be competing with hundreds of other students!

 Co-op programs are completed for academic credit and are rarely paid.
-Internships do not usually offer academic credit and may be unpaid, but there are also numerous paid internships available to students.
-Paid internships are always more competitive, so it will be more difficult to get into these.
+Internships do not usually offer academic credit and may be unpaid, but numerous paid internships are also available to students.
+Paid internships are always more competitive, so getting into them will be more difficult.

 Co-ops tend to last a semester or two, whereas internships may last anywhere from a few weeks to several months!

-These programs are specifically created for students to hone their professional skills, explore their career interests, and gain useful work experience that will help them in their future endeavors.
+These programs are specifically created for students to hone their professional skills, explore their career interests, and gain useful work experience to help them in their future endeavors.
 You will have a teacher or counselor checking in with you and ensuring you make the most out of the experience.

 While internships will undoubtedly help in your career development, this is not their primary goal.